iAndreiAbramov/assets-fit/Readme.md

 ## Usage

-To scan your project for unused assets, run the following command:
+**To scan your project for unused assets**, run the following command:

 ```bash
 af unused